I Hated Black And White Movies Movie reviews from a film ignoramus turned fanatic.

 Curtis and Lemmon as Josephine and Daphne.

-Joe, played by Tony Curtis having the best Cary Grant manners, is a jazz saxophone player and a ladies’ man, while Jack Lemmon plays a double-bass player named Jerry.
-The story is set in 1929 during the prohibition era and our players work in a speakeasy.
+Joe, played by Tony Curtis, has the best Cary Grant manners – he is a jazz saxophone player and a ladies’ man.
+Jack Lemmon plays a double-bass player named Jerry.
+The story is set in 1929 during the Prohibition era, and our players work in a speakeasy.
 Having accidentally witnessed a mob massacre, our heroes flee the city and join an all-female band in Miami.
-To prepare for the part, Curtis and Lemmon walked around Goldwyn Studios disguised as women to see how long it would take to get noticed.
+To prepare for the part, Curtis and Lemmon walked around Goldwyn Studios disguised as women to see how long it would take to be noticed.
 They even managed to fix their makeup in a women’s toilet, and no one gave them a second look.

 Jack Lemmon and Tony Curtis on the Samuel Goldwyn Studios lot.

-The overall plot becomes less important here since refreshing dialogue parts and character development drives the rest of the film.
+The overall plot becomes less important here since refreshing dialogue parts and character development drive the rest of the film.
 Marilyn Monroe plays Sugar in one of her most memorable roles, and the scene in which she sings I Wanna Be Loved by You shows why her charisma and beauty never aged.
-Joe is eager to win Sugar by pretending to be a millionaire, a Shell Oil heir named Junior, and Jerry gets engaged to a real millionaire, still disguised as a female, which opens a classical comical world of mistaken identity.
-A preview audience was laughing so hard when Jerry announced his engagement to Joe, so they missed a lot of dialogue.
-It had to be reshot with Lemmon as Jerry playing with maracas to allow for a laughing break between the lines.
+Joe is eager to win Sugar by pretending to be a millionaire, a Shell Oil heir named Junior, and Jerry gets engaged to a real millionaire, still disguised as a woman, which opens a classical comical world of mistaken identity.
+A preview audience was laughing so hard when Jerry announced his engagement to Joe that they missed a lot of dialogue.
+It had to be reshot with Lemmon as Jerry playing maracas to allow for a laughing break between the lines.

 Jerry: Have I got things to tell you!